-Customs Duty, GST and Luxury Car Tax (LCT)
+Customs Duties, GST and Luxury Car Tax (LCT) Payable

-The Customs Duty is payable on the Customs Value (value at the place of export, as defined in the Customs Act) of the vehicle at a rate of 5% for cars and 5% for 4WDs (as defined in the relevant Act) and GST is paid on the Value of Taxable Importation (as defined in the Act).
-This value is the customs value + freight and insurance + customs duty.
+The Customs Duty is payable on the Customs Value of the vehicle at a rate of 5% for cars and 5% for 4WDs .
+However the 10% GST is paid on the Value of Taxable Importation.
+This value is calculated from total of the customs value + freight and insurance + customs duty amounts.

 All privately imported vehicles are subject to the same rates of Customs duty and Goods and Services Tax (GST) and, where applicable, Luxury Car Tax (LCT) as commercially imported vehicles.
 The Customs duty is based on the Customs value of the vehicle.

-Prior to making a decision to import your vehicle you should take into account the costs involved in the process such as: freight, Customs duties and entry processing charges, steam cleaning for quarantine purposes, other wharf and transport charges and any costs involved in having the vehicle meet state or territory registration requirements (whether your vehicle will indeed meet these requirements should be checked prior to importation).
+Prior to making a decision to import your vehicle you should take into account the additional costs involved to such as: freight, customs duties and customs entry processing charges, steam cleaning for quarantine purposes, other wharf and transport charges and any costs involved in having the vehicle comply with any state or territory registration requirements.

 The Customs value of imported private motor vehicles and motor cycles (whether new or used) is assessed in the following way: